 This is the second in a two-part feature on the life of Sarah J. Farmer.
 Read Part One here: The Battles of Sarah J. Farmer

-SARAH J. FARMER SAILED from New York aboard the SS Fürst Bismarck on January 3, 1900, accompanied by her best friend, Maria P. Wilson, bound for Egypt and a cruise up the Nile.
+SARAH J. FARMER SAILED FROM New York aboard the SS Fürst Bismarck on January 3, 1900, accompanied by her best friend, Maria P. Wilson, bound for Egypt and a cruise up the Nile.
 They met two other friends on board who, she soon found out, were keeping their destination a secret.
 They were traveling from Egypt to meet ‘Abdu’l-Bahá in the Ottoman penal colony of ‘Akká.
 Sarah Farmer cabled ahead for permission to join them.
-When she returned to America on November 1, 1900, she returned as a Bahá’í.
+When she returned to America on November 1, 1900, she returned with renewed determination, and with a new religion.

 It was that doctor, Edward S. Cowles, who sat in the front seat of the automobile on Tuesday, August 20, 1912, keeping watch lest the crowd at Green Acre swarm the car and remove Miss Farmer from his control.
 Although she had been away for three years, he didn’t even let her set foot on Green Acre’s grounds.
 ‘Abdu’l-Bahá got into the car and it whisked them off to Sunset Hill, a high plateau on the other side of Eliot that Miss Farmer had named Monsalvat after the sacred mountain in Wagner’s Parsifal where they kept the Holy Grail.
 Here she had planned to build a university and a second Bahá’í House of Worship, like the one whose cornerstone ‘Abdu’l-Bahá had laid near Chicago in May.